2007 AFC Asian Cup

 The 2007 AFC Asian Cup was the 14th edition of the men's AFC Asian Cup, a quadrennial international football tournament organised by the Asian Football Confederation (AFC).
 The finals were held from 7 to 29 July 2007.
 For the first time in its history, the competition was co-hosted by four countries in Southeast Asia: Indonesia, Malaysia, Thailand and Vietnam; it was the first time in football history that more than two countries joined as hosts of a major continental competition and the only one to have ever taken place until UEFA Euro 2020.

 Iraq won the continental title for the first time after defeating three-time champion Saudi Arabia 1–0 in the final.
 As the winner, Iraq represented the AFC in the 2009 FIFA Confederations Cup.

 Before 2007, Asia held its continental tournament every four years from 1956 until 2004.
 With the Summer Olympic Games and the European Football Championship also held in the same year as the Asian Cup, the AFC changed their tradition.
 From 2007, AFC decided to hold its continental tournament a year earlier, and every four years henceforth from that date.

 An estimated worldwide television audience of 650 million people tuned in to watch the 2007 AFC Asian Cup.

-Australia participated for the first time since moving to the AFC from the OFC.
-Australia also happened to be the tournament's first nation aside from the co-hosts to qualify for the 2007 Asian Cup.